Kanustu/world_co2/README.md

-# world_co2
+# Global CO2 Fossil Fuel Emissions
-Exploration of countries and territories and their contribution to co2 levels
+**Exploration of countries and territories and their contribution to global co2 fossil fuel emissions**
 ## SQL/Postgresql

 ## Python/Jupyter Notebook

+### What countries have produced the most CO2 overtime?

 - started by looking at only countries that currently exist and filtered out any groupings of countries or territories